-You can almost sense the anticipation on the train from Täsch: couples gaze wistfully out of the window, kids fidget and stuff in Toblerone, folk rummage for their cameras.
-And then, as they arrive in Zermatt, all give little whoops of joy at the pop-up book effect of one-of-a-kind Matterhorn (4478m).
-Trigonometry at its finest, topographic perfection, a bloody beautiful mountain – call it what you will, Matterhorn is hypnotic.
-Like a shark's fin it rises above the town, like an egotistical celebrity it squeezes into every snapshot, like a diva it has moods swinging from pretty and pink to dark and mysterious.
+You can sense the anticipation on the train from Täsch: couples gaze wistfully out of the window, kids fidget and stuff in Toblerone, folk rummage for their cameras.
+And then, as they arrive in Zermatt, all give little whoops of joy at the pop-up-book effect of the Matterhorn (4478m), the hypnotically beautiful, one-of-a-kind peak that rises like a shark's fin above town.

 Since the mid-19th century, Zermatt has starred among Switzerland’s glitziest resorts.
-Today it attracts intrepid mountaineers and hikers, skiers who cruise at snail’s pace spellbound by the scenery, and style-conscious darlings flashing designer togs in the lounge bars.
+British climber Edward Whymper reached the Matterhorn's summit in 1865 and plucky souls have come here ever since to climb: Theodore Roosevelt climbed the Matterhorn in 1881 and a 20-year-old Winston Churchill scaled Monte Rosa (4634m) in 1894.
+Today skiers cruise along well-kept pistes, spellbound by the scenery, while style-conscious darlings flash designer threads in the town's swish lounge bars.
 But all are smitten with the Matterhorn, an unfathomable monolith you can’t quite stop looking at.